-The most important flea control measures are removing infested litter and dusting the litter surface with carbaryl, coumaphos, malathion, or pyrethroids to kill immature fleas.
+The most important flea control measures are to remove infested litter and to dust the litter surface with carbaryl, coumaphos, malathion, or pyrethroids to kill immature fleas.
 Insect growth regulators such as methoprene are also effective.
-Sticktight fleas can be controlled by topical application of pyrethrin.
+Sticktight fleas can be controlled by topical application of insecticides.